Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 });

-oRPC/tRPC: Server-side clients require router context
+oRPC/tRPC: Server-side clients require router context, or using the call helper utility.

 // Still need router + context setup